 The second type is the home whitening system.
 This type usually requires two visits.
 At the first appointment, impressions (molds) will be made of your teeth to fabricate custom, clear plastic, trays.

 At your second appointment, you will try on the trays for proper fit, and adjustments will be made if necessary.
-The trays are worn with special whitening solution either twice a day for 30 minutes or overnight for a couple of weeks depending on the degree of staining and desired level of whitening.
+The trays are worn with special whitening solution once or twice daily for a period of 14 days.
+Wear time will vary from 30 minutes to 8 hours daily depending on the level of concentration used, the degree of staining and desired level of whitening.
 It is normal to experience tooth sensitivity during the time you are whitening your teeth, but it will subside shortly after you have stopped bleaching.

 Since teeth whitening only works on natural tooth enamel, it is important to evaluate any old fillings and/or crowns which might need replacement to match the newly bleached teeth.
 Teeth whitening is not permanent.
 A touch-up maybe needed every 6 - 12 months, and more often if you smoke, drink coffee, tea, or wine.